Join us for Porkchops & Pancakes

 International Association of Lions Clubs.

 Noblesville Lions meet for dinner meetings on the second and fourth Wednesdays of each month at 6:30pm.
 Meetings may include a business meeting, planning for current and future projects, and guest speakers which often bring about lively discussions.
-Lions meet at the Noblesville Moose Lodge, and the location may change occasionally.
+Lions meet at the Jim Dandy in Noblesville, and the location may change occasionally.

 Lionism began in 1917 when a group of independent clubs responded to an ideal presented to them by a young Chicago insurance agent, Melvin Jones.
 The ideal was one of service as a group to those in need without regard to politics, religion,